 The design process begins with 3D modeling video to plan out building supports and weight distribution as well as the structural integrity of the building.
 Once the design has been approved by the builder and any safety committees the home is sent to production and pieces are cut from sheets of premium grade steel.
 These steel pieces along with all structural supports and additional accessories is what will arrive at your building site where the construction process will take place.
 On average it take two to three hours to unload a steel building from its delivery truck and then construction can begin.
 Another benefit to purchasing a steel home is the ease of construction.
 Homes can oftentimes be assembled by the homeowners themselves and a few contractors, but for the inexperienced builders, there are also many highly skilled building teams out there who have years of experience in putting together steel buildings.
 Once the building is assembled final accessories are added and in the matter of a few weeks, you have yourself a brand new home.

 Housing Options to Consider

-When beginning to plan out your new steel home there are several item you should begin to mull over before you meet with your builder:
+When beginning to plan out your new steel home there are several items you should begin to mull over before you meet with your builder:

 When planning the dimensions of your rooms and house be sure to incorporate insulation into the measurements.
-While, insulation usually does not take up too much room if you live in a colder climate or need to block out a lot of exterior noise your insulation can get up to 1 foot thick.
+While insulation usually does not take up too much room if you live in a colder climate or need to block out a lot of exterior noise your insulation can get up to 1 foot thick.
 When choosing the right insulation for your building consider purchasing insulation that will provide some noise control.
 Outside sounds and weather may sound louder when reverberating off of steel walls and roofing panels so look into insulation with noise canceling effects.
-Learn more about steel home insulation and noise control

 - The Foundation